How does this work?

-Currently, online physician video consultations are only available in Virginia, Missouri, & Oklahoma.
+Currently, online physician video consultations are only available in Alabama, Virginia, Missouri, Texas & Oklahoma.
 We will soon be offering eVisits throughout the U.S. Click here to Learn More and stay updated on when online video consultations will be available in your state.

 What should I expect from an eVisit?

 Once you complete your order, you will be prompted to have a video interaction with a physician using our eVisit technology.
 During office hours (see below), you can see the physician immediately or schedule a convenient time.
 The physician will review your medical profile and may ask a few questions.
 Feel free to ask any questions you may have.